 Documents that help to recognize historic resources include the Preservation Plan (2003), Cultural Resource Inventory (aka Historic Resource Survey), Preservation Management Plan for the North Cemetery (2015), Massachusetts Cultural Resource Information System (MACRIS), National Register of Historic Places, Master Plan for Railroad Interpretive Site (2005), and registered archaeological sites.
-Historic resources that are currently of high priority include the North, South, and Lakeview Cemeteries; Wayland Depot and Railroad Interpretive Site; historic documents in the Wayland Free Public Library; Old Stone's Bridge; and artifacts in the Wayland Archaeology Laboratory.
+Historic resources that are currently of high priority include the North, South, and Lakeside Cemeteries; Wayland Depot and Railroad Interpretive Site; historic documents in the Wayland Free Public Library; Old Stone's Bridge; and artifacts in the Wayland Archaeology Laboratory.
 All historic preservation projects must conform to the Secretary of the Interior Standards for Rehabilitation.
-Generally, the CPC asks that a Preservation Restriction be placed on any historic resource that benefits from Community Preservation funds, particularly those not owned by the Town.
+Generally, any historic resources that benefit from Community Preservation funds that are not owned by the Town are protected with a permanent Preservation Restriction.